kubernetes/enhancements/keps/sig-security/2763-ambient-capabilities/README.md

   :+1: Since this is a new field existing user workloads are unaffected by this change.

-  :+1: The capabilities struct only really translates to Linux Capabilities, adding a new field does make it easier for users who understand Linux capabilities to confiure them.
+  :+1: The capabilities struct only really translates to Linux Capabilities, adding a new field does make it easier for users who understand Linux capabilities to configure them.

   :+1: Ambient caps are useful for root containers as well.A root process can control what caps it gives to child processes that are running as non-root.
 The capabilities list list for these non-root processes may not be the same as the root caps in Add.